Electric-Fortune/bananatracker/README.md

 4. Extract the Banana Tracker zip file.
 Open the unzipped folder and move the `BananaTracker` folder into the `\EmoTracker\packs` folder.
    - Note: Make sure you don't drag the entire extracted folder into the packs folder.
 The location should look like this: `\Emotracker\packs\BananaTracker`
 5. Open EmoTracker.
 Click the gear, then "Installed Packages."
 Banana Tracker will be located under "Other."

+# Changelog
+### General changes
+- Removed horizontal layout competing with vertical layout and consolidated down to 1 layout
+- Updated default settings to match Season 2 Race Settings
+- Added Rainbow Coin amount as a selectable Helm door option, with a Max quantity of 16
+- Changed level colors for single checks, shops, and hubs to match colors displayed in Wrinkly hints
+- Made Spider Boss check capturable to align with added item preview
+- Renamed internal setting names to align with changes to the Randomizer
+- Updated this README with version 1.3.1 and this changelog

+### Logic changes
+- Upper mushroom access in Fungi Forest is now fully in logic without any additional moves (formerly out of logic without vine, Diddy + Rocketbarrel, or every Kong + their gun)
+- Tiny GB in Galleon Lobby now shows as obtainable Out of Logic by substituting Pony Tail Twirl with DK (This accounts for kicking from near the B. Locker to the Mini Monkey barrel as DK and Tagging Anywhere to Tiny)
+- DK Lava GB in Caves Lobby now requires Orange to skip Strong Kong out of logic
+- Llama Kong Cage Prize and Kong now require Dive in logic in addition to a Gun + Instrument combo
+- Diddy Production Room GB is now obtainable Out of Logic by substituting Simian Spring with Tiny + Pony Tail Twirl (Twirling down from near Tiny's Bonus GB)
+- Updated Lighthouse Dirt Patch to expect lighthouse platform access like the Lighthouse GB check
+- Lanky Dungeon Toxic Waste Bonus GB can now be peeked without Baboon Balloon if the player has Tiny + Pony Tail Twirl